 by Wendy Crispell

 In the extreme heat we often just want to relax at the end of the day or on the weekend with a refreshing cocktail.
+I even had a friend suggest that I get something like these sonic ice machines at hereon.biz to help us have that refreshing cocktail.
 I find in the dog days of summer I like a lighter style that is a bit lower in alcohol and also uses the best of summer’s fresh fruits and berries available at your local farm market.
 Experimenting with flavors can be fun with a few friends.
 Using these basic ingredients, add your own touches or use my favorite recipes.

 1. No need for an expensive Champagne here!
 Pick up a bottle of either a Spanish Cava, Italian Prosecco or a French Cremant.
 You may also use a local NY or American sparkling if you have a favorite.
 For a more berry flavor try a rose, there are many alternatives available from dry and crisp to a more fruit-forward style.